Every tenth death in India is caused by diseases linked to inadequate sanitation.

 Access to clean drinking water, sewerage disposal systems, waste-water treatment plants, sanitary living conditions, concrete-paved village streets, solar street lighting, computers in local schools.

-ICFSBC has completed the development of eighteen villages.
+ICFSBC has completed the development of 24 villages.
 Upon the completion of each project, there was a marked difference in the health and hygiene of the inhabitants in these villages.
-There was also significant decrease in the incidence of common infectious diseases, such as dengu fever, malaria, typhoid, and gastroenteritis.
+There was also significant decrease in the incidence of common infectious diseases, such as dengue fever, malaria, typhoid, and gastroenteritis.

 Make a Donation, Make a Difference